Majors celebrate 75th anniversary of Jackie Robinson's debut

 The first 25,000 fans received a Brooklyn Dodgers Jackie Robinson T-shirt, and Jackie Robinson Foundation scholars went down the handshake line with Mets players on the field during pregame introductions.
 Robinson’s granddaughter did the same, and pregame ceremonies included a recorded message from his son, David, and the 75th anniversary logo displayed on the large video board in center field.

-AP Sports Writers Mike Fitzpatrick, Kyle Hightower and Bernie Wilson contributed to this report.
+AP Sports Writers Mike Fitzpatrick, Kyle Hightower, Tim Booth and Bernie Wilson contributed to this report.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports